woman shouting - how to deal with anger in grief

 The first step to conquering anger as a part of the grieving process is to understand why we feel it in the first place.
 Anger is essentially our natural way of attempting to rationalise something and failing to do so.
 After all, death doesn’t always have a sensible or logical reason, and even when it does, it can still feel unfair.
 Our brains are not good at being rational when in a state of grief.
 The death of a loved one, while it might be accepted on an intellectual level, it needs to be accepted on an emotional one too.

-Anger also comes from the understanding of just how little control we have over life and death, a concept that is profoundly uncomfortable for us to come to terms with.
-As humans, we like to think that we have ultimate control over everything we want, especially in an age when science and medicine can do so much for our life expectancies.
-When the inevitable happens, we lash out, whether it be at the doctors who looked after our loved ones, or those closest to us who are an “easy target” for our rage.
+Anger also comes from the understanding of just how little control we have over life and death; a concept that can be profoundly uncomfortable to contemplate.
+As humans, we like to think that we have control over our lives.
+When the inevitable happens, we may lash out, which is why grieving and anger tend to come together.

 What does anger look like?

 Anger, especially in the context of grief, doesn’t always express itself in outright rage.
-Often it’s shown in much more subtle ways and is split between the anger we feel towards ourselves and the anger we feel towards other people.
+Often it’s shown in much more subtle ways.
+It can also split between the anger we feel towards ourselves and the anger we feel towards other people.

 Anger at the person who has died is also another common form, especially if the circumstances of the death were unique or particularly tragic.
 For example, someone who has lost someone to suicide or drunk driving might feel anger towards their loved one for “abandoning” them because of the way in which they died.

-Finally, another way in which we can often direct our anger is not at individuals, but at institutions and abstract concepts.
+We can also be angry at institutions and abstract concepts.
 For example, a religious person may feel anger towards a god who they feel has deprived them of someone they love.
-As a result, they might stop going to church throughout the duration of this stage.
+As a result, they might stop going to church.
 Throughout any of these examples, anger is usually expressed as a form of rebellion or used to punish oneself or others, but rarely does it take the form of actual violence.

 Acceptance

-As cliche as it sounds, accepting that anger is a natural part of the grieving process is the first step in being able to move past it.
-There’s no set time limit on how long any one stage of grief should last, but being stuck with feelings of anger for too long can also begin to impact on your overall well being.
+Accepting that anger is a natural part of the grieving process is the first step in being able to move past it.
+There’s no set time limit on how long any one stage of grief should last, but being stuck with feelings of anger for too long can begin to impact on your overall well being.

 First, it’s important to confess our anger – to accept and recognise it exactly for the emotion it is – and, once we have done that, to express it in appropriate ways.
-Screaming in the shower, hitting your pillows, or exercise may help, but it will be better to find some friends with whom you can be open and honest about the way you are feeling.
-Choose friends you trust and who you know well, even though being vulnerable with these feelings can be difficult.
+Screaming in the shower, hitting your pillows, or exercising may help, but it will be better to find some friends with whom you can be open and honest about the way you are feeling.
+You can seek help from friends you trust, qualified professionals, spiritual leaders and/or support groups with people facing similar circumstances.

 Untapped Positivity